benjaminkamya/solubility-toxicity/README_ml.md

 - Predicted vs actual results for every test molecule
 - Which molecular features mattered most for each task
 - Saves a prediction scatter plot: `solubility_predictions.png`

+Results:
+Each point represents one test-set compound.
+The x-axis shows its actual measured solubility (logS), the y-axis shows what the model predicted.
+Points closer to the dashed diagonal line indicate more accurate predictions.

 ## What this teaches